RCVS Council endorses reforms to veterinary education and graduate support

 The consultation responses largely supported major reform of the PDP, moving away from a tick-box exercise and strengthening the support available for graduates to help them progress beyond day one competence into confident and capable independent practitioners.

-Dr Susan Paterson, (pictured right) Chair of our Education Committee, said: “A completely new programme of support for graduates will be developed.
+Dr Susan Paterson, (pictured) Chair of our Education Committee, said: “A completely new programme of support for graduates will be developed.
 This will be centred on the provision of feedback and guided reflection against professional activities which are relevant to their role as identified by the graduate, and supplied by their workplace mentor.

 "The RCVS will develop an online training package to support mentors in their roles, and, as a result of feedback from the profession, we will develop a mechanism to accredit practices delivering the new programme, and quality assure it to ensure graduates receive the support they need."

-Professor Stephen May, (pictured above) Chair of the Graduate Outcomes Working Group that reports to Education Committee, said: “We are very pleased that Council has supported the proposals for the Day One Competences and PDP, and the direction of travel for EMS and clinical education.
+Professor Stephen May, (pictured top) Chair of the Graduate Outcomes Working Group that reports to Education Committee, said: “We are very pleased that Council has supported the proposals for the Day One Competences and PDP, and the direction of travel for EMS and clinical education.
 We are very grateful to those who took the time to provide their ideas and feedback on improving the support for veterinary students and new graduates.

 “The Vet Futures research made it clear that there were difficulties and anxieties in terms of the transition to life in practice, including problems with mental ill-health and poor wellbeing, leading to some graduates leaving the profession.
 We owe it to our newest veterinary surgeons to find better ways of preparing them for the complexity of clinical practice, and primary care in particular, as well as supporting them through the early stages of their careers and ensuring that they are ready for what awaits them.